TheAgns/ExamProjectDataScience/README.md

 ## Streamlit
 We've used Streamlit to create a user interface where you can try our models.

+The [requirements.txt](requirements.txt) file specifies the version of Altair to use.
+This is important as the current version of Streamlit doesn't work with Altair v.
+5. As an alternative to installing all dependencies from the requirements file, you can run `pip install "altair<5"` to downgrade that dependency.

 ```shell
 cd Streamlit
 streamlit run Sentiment.py